Mumbai: Coins add weight to BEST staff salaries in unwanted way

 He added that the BEST committee had given its nod in January for an agreement to be signed with a private bank for cash collection, but some issue was delaying the start of the pick-up mechanism.

-The BEST conductor said they try to tide over this "weighty" problem by exchanging the coins with passengers and shopkeepers, who need it in large numbers to run their daily businesses.
+A BEST conductor said they try to tide over this "weighty" problem by exchanging the coins with passengers and shopkeepers, who need need it in large numbers to run their daily businesses.

 Talking to PTI, Shashank Rai, BEST Workers' Union leader, said the mechanism of giving coins as part of salary was unacceptable and the inconvenience caused to the staff had been conveyed to the administration of the undertaking on several occasions.